5-Day Taste of Etosha Safari

-If you only have 3-4 days available , visit Etosha National Park, one of the main tourist attractions in Namibia.
-This 5 day safari starts and ends in Windhoek.
+If you only have a few days available make the most of it and join our expert-guide in Etosha National Park, one of the main tourist attractions in Namibia.
+This 5-day safari starts and ends in Windhoek.

 Welcome to Namibia!
 Your Nature Travel Namibia guide will pick you up this morning at your hotel in the city, or at the Hosea Kutako International Airport outside of the city if you flew in.
 After loading your luggage into one of our comfortable airconditioned vehicles, we will start making our way to our destination; the world famous Etosha!